samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/Messages/PartsOfAMessage.md

 9. For example, if you receive status code 515 (which is outside of the defined range for 5XX codes), you should treat the response as indicating a server error, which is the general class of 5XX messages.

 ### Reason phrases
 1. The reason phrase is the last component of the start line of the response.
 It provides a textual explanation of the status code.
-For example, in the line `HTTP/1.0 200 OK`, the reason phrase is OK.
+For example, in the line `HTTP/1.0 200 OK`, the reason phrase is `OK`.
 2. Reason phrases are paired one-to-one with status codes.
 The reason phrase provides a human-readable version of the status code that application developers can pass along to their users to indicate what happened during the request.
 3. The HTTP specification does not provide any hard and fast rules for what reason phrases should look like.